IanWhitney/ood_presentation/README.md

 Note: All of the below came originally from Sandi Metz and Katrina Owen and their class "Practical Object Oriented Design".
 I am repurposing their exercise for a couple of presentations that I'm giving.

+The presentation text is in script.md.
+The script is more of a series of speaking triggers for myself, so it's not the easiest thing to follow along with.

+The code is in bin/house

+Below is Sandi & Katrina's original readme.

 # The House that Jack Built

 Write the code that will output the text to the nursery rhyme